Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 “And Moses stayed there with the Lord forty days and forty nights, neither eating bread nor drinking water” (Exodus 34:28)

-“…and having fasted forty days and forty nights, he became hungry at last” (Matthew 4:2; Luke 4:3)
+“...and having fasted forty days and forty nights, he was finally hungry” (Matthew 4:2; Luke 4:3)

 One of the best righteous deeds

 Fasting in Islam has many levels.
-Even doing the same thing, Muslims fast in different ways.
+Even when doing the same thing, Muslims fast in different ways.
 In other words, fasting is observed at different levels.
 Below we will discuss some of the main levels.

 Different sides of the post

-ritual level
+Ritual level

 "Physical" level

-At this level, a person also seeks to receive physical benefits from fasting, i.e. get rid of excess weight, improve well-being.
+At this level, a person also strives to receive physical benefits from fasting, i.e. get rid of excess weight, improve your well-being.
 Naturally, he does not abuse food.
 The pangs of hunger and thirst make a person think about fasting, as it should be according to the Sunnah.
-Before dawn, the Prophet Muhammad (peace and blessings of Allaah be upon him) took only light food, and interrupted the fast with a moderate amount of food.
+Before dawn, the Prophet Muhammad, may Allah bless him and grant him peace, took only light food and broke his fast with a moderate amount of food.
 He carefully avoided overeating.
 As it came in the hadith:

-“Never has a man filled a vessel worse than his own womb!
-A few pieces of food are enough for the son of Adam, thanks to which he will be able to maintain his strength, and if it is inevitable for him to eat more, let a third of his stomach be for eating, a third for drinking, and another third for ease of breathing ”(Ibn Maja).
+“Never has man filled a vessel worse than his own belly!
+A few pieces of food are enough for the son of Adam, thanks to which he can maintain his strength, and if it is inevitable for him to eat more, let a third of his stomach be for food, a third for drinking, and another third for ease of breathing” (Ibn Majah).

-Medicinal properties of fasting
+The healing properties of fasting

-On a physical level, fasting affects neurotransmitter- a chemical transmitter of impulses between nerve cells, and contributes to the release endorphin- the hormone of happiness.
-This is similar to the effect of physical exercise.
+At the physical level, fasting affects neurotransmitter- a chemical transmitter of impulses between nerve cells, and promotes the release endorphin- “hormone of happiness.”
+This is similar to the effect of exercise.
 Doctors have also confirmed the beneficial effects of fasting on health.
-For example, during fasting, the human body uses up accumulated cholesterol, which reduces the risk of a heart attack.
-The difference between ritual level 1 and physical level 2 is that fasting 1 can eat a lot on suhoor(food taken before sunrise to maintain strength throughout the day) and iftar(breaking the fast), and not feel hunger and thirst all month of Ramadan.
-But fasting at level 2 cannot be considered complete either.
-Without the spiritual side, fasting can turn into a simple exhaustion of the body.
-As the Prophet, may Allah bless him and grant him peace, said:
+For example, during fasting, the human body uses up accumulated cholesterol, which reduces the risk of heart attack.
+The difference between ritual level 1 and physical level 2 is that fasting 1 can eat a lot on suhoor(food taken before sunrise to maintain strength during the day) and iftar(breaking the fast), and not feel hunger and thirst all the time month of Ramadan.
+But a post at level 2 cannot be considered full either.
+Without the spiritual side, fasting can turn into simple exhaustion of the body.
+As the Prophet (peace and blessings of Allaah be upon him) said:

-Fasting levels: libidinal, emotional, psychological and spiritual.
+Levels of fasting: libidinal, emotional, psychological and spiritual.

-libidinal level
+Libidinal level

-At this level, a person learns to cope with the sexual instinct and arousal.
-Today, when the media uses a person's sexual desires as an opportunity to promote and sell certain products, the ability to control oneself is especially important.
-Fasting contributes not only to the physical but also to the mental reduction of arousal, since the fasting person is forced to avoid everything that can cause sexual desire.
-Prophet Muhammad (peace and blessings of Allah be upon him) said:
+At this level, a person learns to cope with sexual instinct and arousal.
+Today, when the media uses a person’s sexual desires as an opportunity to promote and sell certain products, the ability to control oneself is especially important.
+Fasting contributes not only to a physical, but also a mental decrease in arousal, since the fasting person is forced to avoid everything that can cause sexual desire.
+Prophet Muhammad, may Allah bless him and grant him peace, said:

-"Youth!
-May those of you who can marry do it!
-Because it will save the eye from sin and help to remain pious.
+"The youth!
+Let those of you who can get married certainly do so!
+Because it will keep your eyes from sin and help you remain pious.
 Whoever is unable to do this, let him fast.
-Because it will help him overcome his temptation. » (Sahih Al-Bukhari)
+Because this will help him overcome his temptation » (Sahih Al-Bukhari)

 Emotional level